Cristina Saralegui: Career after Univision (WAPA-TV and WLII-DT)

 The Spanish-language Network Azteca América presented a one-hour special, "Cristina Breaks the Silence" where, for the first time since her retirement from Univision, Saralegui was interviewed on television.
 The interview, hosted by Frank Cairo, a former producer and creator of the Cristina show, touched on many issues, from guests who were considered "difficult", to the unexpected announcement from the executives of Univision that her show was being canceled, as well as reactions, emotions, and responses to the news.

 It was announced on May 17, 2011 that Telemundo had hired Cristina for a weekly variety show, Pa' lante con Cristina (Forward with Cristina), beginning in the fall of 2011.
 The program debuted on Telemundo on May 31 of that year, hosting a one-hour special retrospective featuring the stars of the just-completed telenovela La Reina del Sur.

 On May 31, 2012, it was announced that Pa' lante con Cristina would end its run and will not be renewed for another season.

 In 2012, Saralegui began Cristina Radio on Sirius XM.

 In June 2012, Saralegui endorsed President Barack Obama for a second term, marking her first political endorsement ever.

 Television

 Web presence

-Currently, Saralegui has joined with AARP to help raise awareness, within the Latino community, about the benefits AARP has to offer.
+Saralegui has joined with AARP to help raise awareness, within the Latino community, about the benefits AARP has to offer.
 They have created ¡Amigos Live!, an online interactive video.